Developers had a great idea when new customer experience channels (think Amazon Echo and digital signage) started to emerge.

 The backbone of any great headless CMS is impressive architecture.
 Headless CMSs can provide significant benefits for a website today, including faster loading speed, improved customer experiences and a plethora of API options so that you don't run into a bottleneck.

 A robust headless CMS needs to do the above without forgetting the tools catered towards less technical users and required to update website content like resize images, drag-and-drop features and more.
-Marketers are used to WYSIWYG editors, which are common in legacy CMS platforms and the other frequently used marketing tools.
+Marketers are used to WYSIWYG editors, which are common in legacy CMS platforms and other frequently used marketing tools.
 They need autonomy and marketer-friendly features that reduce the reliance on IT departments.